wazuh/wazuh-documentation/source/ossec_rule_set.rst

    $ cd rules-decoders
    $ sudo chmod +x install_rules.sh
-   $ sudo ./install_rules.sh update
+   $ sudo ./install_rules.sh

 .. note:: We are in the process of creating an online service to distribute the rules in an even more automatic way, meantime you can still use the bash script mentioned above.
+You can also use ``install_rules.sh update`` just to update the rules included in your ``etc/ossec.conf`` file.

 Installing rootchecks
 ---------------------